The secret ingredient to make Russian Salad special

 So here’s to Nonna Pierina!
 We miss her still, and think of her often.
 I hope I have her energy when I am in my nineties.
 She would be delighted to know that you are all making her Insalata Russa for others just like she used to for us. . 🙂

 If you’re wondering why this salad is called “Insalata Russa”, i.e. Russian Salad, it’s not because it originates from Russia.
-Nobody seems to know exactly why it was given the name. there are rumours that it was invented by a chef in Piemonte, Italy.
-Perhaps he named it Russin Slad for all the winter vegetables in it!
+Nobody seems to know exactly why it was given the name.
+There are rumours that it was invented by a chef in Piedmont, Italy.
+Perhaps he named it Russian Salad because of all the cold-weather loving vegetables in it!

 By Lisa Watson